8.1 – Supplemental Examinations

 Time for Official Exchange Students

-Students living in the Kingston area taking Queen’s distance classes are expected to write their examinations on campus.
-For students living outside the Kingston area, a list of established examination centres for distance classes is available from Continuing and Distance Studies.
+Students living in the Kingston area taking Queen’s online classes are expected to write their examinations on campus.
+For students living outside the Kingston area, a list of established examination centres for online classes is available from Continuing and Distance Studies.
 If there is not an established centre within 100 kilometres of a student’s residence, one will be established at no charge.

-Students requesting a change to the examination centre location after the deadline to make these changes must contact the Correspondence Examinations Coordinator, and if approved, an administrative charge will be assessed.
+Students requesting a change to the examination centre location after the deadline to make these changes must contact Continuing and Distance Studies, and if approved, an administrative charge will be assessed.

-Students must write the examinations in distance classes at the time scheduled by the Examinations Office.
+Students must write the examinations in online classes at the time scheduled by the Examinations Office.

 8.6 – General Examinations